veeva/Vault-Kanban-Board/README.md

 3. Leave the other configuration settings to their default values and click **Create Bucket**.
 4. Record the bucket name for future reference.
-5. Click **Upload**.
-6. Select all the files from the /vault-kanban-board/frontend/build folder to the S3 bucket.
-7. Click **Upload**.
 #### Create AWS CloudFront Distribution
 1. In the [Amazon CloudFront console](https://console.aws.amazon.com/cloudfront/), click **Create distribution**.
 2. Configure the CloudFront distribution: